Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 Btw, Corned Beef and Cabbage is NOT a dish from Ireland.
 It’s a US dish and recipe created in USA by Irish Americans (the same as Saint Patrick’s Day).
 Which is also why most peeps from the States mistakenly think it’s from Ireland.
 In Ireland, it’s usually only served in the tourist restaurants.

-If you’re visiting Ireland, skip asking for the corned beef and cabbage and instead, look for local dishes like Sauteed Cabbage and Leeks, the Dublin Coddle, Guiness Lamb Stew, Cottage (or Shepard’s) Pie.
+If you’re visiting Ireland, skip the boiled cabbage, and instead try local dishes like this Sauteed Cabbage and Leeks, the Dublin Coddle, Guiness Lamb Stew, Cottage (or Shepard’s) Pie for more flavorful Irish-inspired side dishes.
 Many of these dishes also contain leeks, another staple veggie in the Irish diet.

 Leeks: A Natural Pairing with Sauteed Cabbage